beejjorgensen/eggdrop/README.md

 TODO
 ====

-* Build the scenegraph from JSON
 * Drop the menu surfaces from the asset tracker?
-* Move shared assets to sharedassetmanager
+* Move shared assets to sharedassetmanager?
 * AABB
 * AABB automatic tracking in entities
 * Chicken